Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-You might see Text in the format drop-down menu shown in the snapshot directly below.
+You might see <strong>Text in the format drop-down menu shown in the snapshot directly below.
 Select General on the drop-down menu.
 Then the cell will display calculated output when you click within the formula bar (with the cell selected) and press the Return key.

 4. Check you’ve entered the formulas correctly